|Credit Card||Best For||Rewards Rate||Annual Fee|

 Even if you fly Southwest Airlines frequently, you might not want a Southwest Rapid Rewards credit card.
 The best credit cards for travel rewards are just that good.

-The World of Hyatt Credit Card offers a pair of initial bonuses: 25,000 points for spending $3,000 within three months of opening an account and another 25,000 points for spending a total of $6,000 in the first six months.
+The World of Hyatt Credit Card offers a nice initial bonus: 30,000 points for spending $3,000 within 3 months of opening an account.
+Plus, for the first 6 months, cardholders get 2 points per $1 spent on all purchases that would normally yield 1 point, up to 30,000 points.
 It also gives 1 - 4 points / $1 in regular rewards on purchases, including 2 points per $1 spent on airfare purchased directly from any airline.
 Plus, cardholders get one free night at a category 1-4 Hyatt hotel after each account anniversary, which helps cover the cost of the card’s $95 annual fee.

 If you want more options, check out WalletHub’s picks for the year’s best airline miles credit cards.